Drarok/beatbox/README.md

 ##### Using the source ######
 - Clone the source
 - Run 'git submodule init', followed by 'git submodule update'
-- Open AppNetConfig.h, and input your own client_id, callback, and scopes needed
+- Open ADNConfig.h, and input your own client_id, callback, and scopes needed

 Voila!
 You should be good to go.